 Each month, due to hormone effects, lesions cycle through changes that ultimately lead to scar tissue and adhesions.
 This cycling process and scarification cause chronic inflammation and pain.

-Risk factors include early age of menarche, shorter menstrual cycles, family history, longer menstrual flow, and nulliparity.
+Risk factors include early age of menarche, shorter menstrual cycles, family history, longer menstrual flow, low body mass index, and nulliparity.

 Endometriosis affects approximately 6%-10% of women of reproductive age.
-Presenting symptoms can be nonspecific and variable but may include cyclic pelvic pain, pain with intercourse, abdominal pain, chronic pain, painful periods, or pain with bowel movements or a full bladder.
-This condition can also be completely asymptomatic and only present as infertility or as an incidental finding at the time of an unrelated surgery.
+Presenting symptoms can be nonspecific and variable but may include fatigue, cyclic pelvic pain, pain with intercourse, abdominal pain, chronic pain, painful periods, or pain with bowel movements or a full bladder.
+This condition can also be completely asymptomatic and only present as infertility (which affects about one-third of patients) or as an incidental finding at the time of an unrelated surgery.
+It is sometimes associated with somatic mutations in the ARID1A, PIK3CA, KRAS, or PPP2R1A genes.

 N80.9 – Endometriosis, unspecified